Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Introduction

-In spite of the variability of their assumptions (Table \ref{table.models}), these models typically show that a food web can emerge with an increase in species number and a given topology for trophic interactions: a given species can preferentially consume a subset of the extant species and/or the resources.
-These models especially showed that 1) The adaptive evolution of body size or body mass could be a major mechanism explaining the structure of food webs, and especially the emergence of trophic levels \citep[\textit{e.g.}][]{loeuille2005a,brannstrom2011}; 2) Diversification in trophic networks is promoted by the number of evolving traits such as predation preference and niche width \citep{allhoff2013a, allhoff2015a, allhoff2016a, bolchoun2017a} or abstract traits \citep{ritterskamp2016a}; 3) There can exist a turnover of species in trophic networks, with species going extinct and replaced either by new species appeared by mutations, or because of the evolution of the niche of an extant species \citep{allhoff2015a}.
 On the one hand, a shared typical outcome by the different models can be seen as the evidence that they indeed capture the fundamental mechanisms responsible for food webs evolution and diversification.
 However, on the other hand, because food webs do not emerge and diversify under similar parameter values, it casts doubts on their generality and the key mechanisms governing food webs evolution are yet to be identified.
 For instance, results are very sensitive to the size of mutations considered \citep{allhoff2015a}, and to the choice of trade-off functions \citep{deMazancourt2004a}, questioning the plausibility and importance of evolutionary branching as an important process underlying the evolution of trophic networks.
-Furthermore, strong and arbitrary assumptions are shared among all models ({\it e.g.} only one trait evolves or body size is arbitrarily lower bounded, see Table \ref{table.models}).
+Furthermore, strong and arbitrary assumptions are shared among all models ({\it e.g.} only one trait evolves, or body size is arbitrarily lower bounded, see Table \ref{table.models}).
 It is possible that the properties of these models are due to such arbitrary assumptions, which would make them much less satisfying and relevant for the study of the evolution of ecological networks.